skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 For Mac users: WinSCP is a Windows-only program, but [FileZilla](https://filezilla-project.org) is a good alternative.

 ### 1.5 Using a multimeter

-#### 1.5.1 Multimeter Setup
+#### 1.5.1 Multimeter setup

-A multimeter is an instrument that can be used to measure voltage, current, resistance, as well as test out equipment such as LEDs.
-To set up the multimeter, place the black probe into the common `COM` jack.
-This is the ground (or negative) of a circuit.
-Place the red probe in the jack that has the voltage and resistance symbols.
-This is what the connections should look like
+A multimeter is an instrument that can be used to measure voltage, current and resistance, as well as to test components such as LEDs.
+To set up the multimeter, connect the black probe to the "common" (`COM`) jack (this is the ground of the circuit) and the red probe to the jack with voltage and resistance symbols:

 <p align="center">
   <img src="Images/multimeter_connections.jpg" width="250">
 </p>

-#### 1.5.2 Measuring Resistance
+#### 1.5.2 Measuring resistance

-For this experiment, the most useful settings of the multimeter will be the ones for measuring resistance.
-To measure resistance, turn the multimeter's function select wheel to one of the Ohm $\Omega$ settings.
-The multimeter can measure resistance in the millions of Ohms, but the resistors used in this experiment will have a much lower resistance.
-To get the most accurate measurement of the value of the resistor, set the resistance setting of the multimeter to the closest one above the value of the resistor.
-You can start off with a very high resistance setting on the multimeter and then decrease it until the values on the screen start changing.
-Note that the multimeter changes the units (e.g. Ohms $\Omega$, kilo-Ohms $k\Omega$, mega-Ohms $M\Omega$) depending on the resistance setting that is selected.
-Below is an example of measuring resistors of $100 \Omega$ (left) and $1,000,000 \Omega$ (right).
-Note the resistance setting that is selected.
-Also note that resistors have a specified tolerance, so each resistor will have a slightly different resistance.
+For this experiment, the most useful mulltimeter setting will be the ones for measuring resistance.
+To measure resistance, turn the function dial to one of the resistance ($\Omega$) settings.
+There are several settings designed to measure different resistances, typically in the Ohm ($\Omega$), kilo-Ohm (k$\Omega$) and mega-Ohm M$\Omega$ ranges.
+To get the most accurate measurement, the setting shoulld match the the value of the resistor as closely as possible.
+You can start off with a very high resistance setting and then decrease it until a value is dislayed.
+The photos below show examples of measuring 100 $\Omega$ (left) and 1,000,000 $\Omega$ (1 M$\Omega$, right) - note the resistance settings selected for each.
+Also note that resistors have a tolerance, so each resistor will show a slightly different resistance.

 <p align="center">
     <img src="Images/100_ohm_resistor_multimeter.jpg" width="150">
     <img src="Images/1_000_000_ohm_resistor_multimeter.jpg" width="185">
 </p>

 #### 1.5.3 Testing LEDs

-LEDs or RGB LEDs can be quickly tested by selecting the diode setting
+LEDs, including the RGB LEDs used in this experiment, can be quickly tested by selecting the diode setting on the multimeter:

 <p align="center">
     <img src="Images/diode_setting_multimeter.jpg" width="300">
 </p>

-Connect the anode (+) to the red probe and the cathode (-) to the black probe and the LED should light up the corresponding color.
+Connect the anode (+) to the red probe and the cathode (-) to the black probe, and the LED should light up:

 <p align="center">
     <img src="Images/red_led_multimeter.jpg" width="100">